Sazae-san: Manga

 The comic strip was published in book form by Shimaisha (姉妹社) from 1946 to 1974, which Machiko ran with her sister, Mariko.
 In April 1993, this publishing company went out of business and the comic books went out of print.
 The same year, Asahi Shimbun purchased the right to publish the forty-five paperback volumes.
 Twelve bilingual (Japanese-English) manga volumes were published by Kodansha between 1997 and 1999 as The Wonderful World of Sazae-San.
 The volumes were re-released in 2004, and in 2015 another three bilingual manga volumes were released as The Best of Sazae-san.
-By 1999, it has sold over 86 million copies.
+By 1999, it has sold over 86 million copies.Sazae-san won the 8th Bungeishunjū Manga Award in 1962.